wildtruc/nvidia-prime-select/README.md

 ## Options
  - *intel* : use the default GPU
  - *nvidia* : use the **Nvidia®** GPU
- - *nvidiaonly* : use the **Nvidia®** GPU permanently
- - *remove* : set back to default

 ## Before all
 The first thing to do is to set correctly your screens with the default desktop tool in the config menu.
-This is mandatory.
+This is not mandatory but useful.

 Gnome and Cinnamon use a *monitors.xml*(~/.config/monitors.xml) file to keep your screen config and overide any other setup if it doesn't match the xml file.

+Gdm Gnome3 may cause issue in some case.
+See **Issue** chapter in bottom ofthe page and send report if you can fix it this way.

 **nvidia-prime-select** comes with a *library.conf* file to set custom installation directories up (same case if you come from an other distro).
 If you're in this case, edit it first before launching/installing anything.